awaseem/renti-backend/README.md

 npm start
 ```

-NOTE: Once the npm install is complete, the filler sql script is run automatically and generates a database with data.
+NOTE: The filler sql script is run automatically and generates a database with data.
 The filler sql script is located within `seeds/filler.js`

 Once the backend is running, head over to the Renti Front End to start the web application.